WEX (NYSE:WEX) Price Target Raised to $215.00 at Credit Suisse Group

-WEX (NYSE:WEX) had its price target upped by Credit Suisse Group from $205.00 to $215.00 in a research note released on Thursday, The Fly reports.
-The brokerage currently has a neutral rating on the business services provider’s stock.
+WEX (NYSE:WEX) had its price target boosted by investment analysts at Credit Suisse Group from $205.00 to $215.00 in a research note issued on Wednesday, Benzinga reports.
+The firm currently has a “neutral” rating on the business services provider’s stock.
+Credit Suisse Group’s price objective points to a potential downside of 0.01% from the stock’s previous close.

-In other WEX news, CTO David G. Cooper sold 3,777 shares of the firm’s stock in a transaction dated Tuesday, December 15th.
-The stock was sold at an average price of $201.00, for a total value of $759,177.00.
-Following the transaction, the chief technology officer now directly owns 6,562 shares of the company’s stock, valued at $1,318,962.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CFO Roberto Simon sold 10,000 shares of the business’s stock in a transaction dated Tuesday, December 15th.
+In other WEX news, insider Scott Robert Phillips sold 76,609 shares of the stock in a transaction on Friday, February 26th.
+The stock was sold at an average price of $209.53, for a total transaction of $16,051,883.77.
+Following the sale, the insider now owns 70,988 shares of the company’s stock, valued at approximately $14,874,115.64.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CFO Roberto Simon sold 10,000 shares of the stock in a transaction on Tuesday, December 15th.
 The shares were sold at an average price of $199.50, for a total value of $1,995,000.00.
-Following the sale, the chief financial officer now owns 20,878 shares of the company’s stock, valued at $4,165,161.
+Following the sale, the chief financial officer now directly owns 20,878 shares in the company, valued at approximately $4,165,161.
 The disclosure for this sale can be found here.
-Insiders own 0.76% of the company’s stock.
+Insiders have sold a total of 145,297 shares of company stock worth $30,394,513 over the last 90 days.
+0.76% of the stock is currently owned by company insiders.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-BlackRock Inc. boosted its stake in shares of WEX by 1.8% during the 4th quarter.
-BlackRock Inc. now owns 3,839,153 shares of the business services provider’s stock worth $781,386,000 after acquiring an additional 68,617 shares during the last quarter.
-JPMorgan Chase & Co. raised its holdings in WEX by 3.7% in the 3rd quarter.
-JPMorgan Chase & Co. now owns 2,268,395 shares of the business services provider’s stock worth $320,388,000 after purchasing an additional 81,480 shares during the period.
-Wells Fargo & Company MN lifted its position in WEX by 31.3% during the fourth quarter.
-Wells Fargo & Company MN now owns 1,089,009 shares of the business services provider’s stock valued at $221,646,000 after purchasing an additional 259,466 shares in the last quarter.
-Bessemer Group Inc. grew its holdings in WEX by 13.6% during the fourth quarter.
-Bessemer Group Inc. now owns 956,712 shares of the business services provider’s stock valued at $194,719,000 after purchasing an additional 114,733 shares during the period.
-Finally, Amundi Pioneer Asset Management Inc. raised its stake in shares of WEX by 412.0% in the fourth quarter.
-Amundi Pioneer Asset Management Inc. now owns 531,907 shares of the business services provider’s stock worth $108,260,000 after buying an additional 428,025 shares during the period.
-Institutional investors and hedge funds own 98.73% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+IFP Advisors Inc boosted its position in WEX by 74.7% during the 4th quarter.
+IFP Advisors Inc now owns 262 shares of the business services provider’s stock valued at $50,000 after acquiring an additional 112 shares in the last quarter.
+International Assets Investment Management LLC bought a new stake in WEX during the 4th quarter valued at $71,000.
+Carmichael Hill & Associates Inc. boosted its position in WEX by 20.0% during the 4th quarter.
+Carmichael Hill & Associates Inc. now owns 600 shares of the business services provider’s stock valued at $122,000 after acquiring an additional 100 shares in the last quarter.
+Healthcare of Ontario Pension Plan Trust Fund acquired a new stake in shares of WEX in the 4th quarter worth $137,000.
+Finally, Teton Advisors Inc. acquired a new stake in shares of WEX in the 4th quarter worth $204,000.
+98.73% of the stock is currently owned by institutional investors and hedge funds.

 About WEX